 John and Robyn produce ultrafine wool on ‘Talaheni’, a 245-hectare property in Yass Valley.
 When they brought the property about 30 years ago, it was run-down and suffering from severe dryland

 salinity, soil acidity and associated vegetation decline.
-They have worked steadily since to overcome the problems and ultimately achieve increased production and environmental benefits.
-Their approach has been document and their success fullyacknowledged in various document as the following list of links demonstrates.
+They have worked steadily since to overcome the problems and ultimately achieve increased production and significant environmental benefits.
+Their approach has been well document and reported.
+Their success is fullyacknowledged in many places.
+The following list provides just a taste.

 Achieving production and environmental benefits in a challenging landscape Proceedings of the 22nd Annual Conference of the Grassland Society of NSW © 2007 Grassland Society of NSW Inc.